mesaugat/snippets/README.md

 # Snippets

-Quick code snippets that might come in handy.
+Quick code snippets and scripts that you might think you don't need.

 ## LICENSE